tomvdb/hw-re-platform/README.md

 Current Status:

-2014/16/20: PCB's sent for manufacturing - Not Tested Yet
+2014/07/17: Boards received, concept works, pcb has some minor issues.
+Working on v2 2014/06/20: PCB's sent for manufacturing - Not Tested Yet

 I enjoy trying to reverse engineer the famous crackme and reverseme executables in my spare time.
 After reading the xbox reverse engineering book by bunnie I went looking at the my options for learning and experimenting with hardware reverse engineering.
 Unfortunately the options are few and expensive.